Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 - Promotes clean, maintainable code

-For IoT device monitoring, I'd implement the Observer pattern like this:
+- Q: Explain how you would implement the Observer pattern for handling IoT device events.
+A: For IoT device monitoring, I'd implement the Observer pattern like this:

 // Event